Puerto Ricans at risk of waterborne disease outbreaks in wake of Hurricane Maria

 Related: Puerto Rico Doctor: 'Medical Schools Don't Prepare You for This'

-A spokeswoman for the Centers for Disease Control and Prevention confirmed to NBC News on Wednesday that they had received a shipment of specimens from the U.S. territory and were currently analyzing them at their laboratory in Atlanta, Georgia, for signs of leptospira.
+A spokeswoman for the Centers for Disease Control and Prevention confirmed to NBC News on Wednesday that they had received a shipment of specimens from the U.S. territory and were currently analyzing them at their laboratory in Atlanta, Georgia, for signs of leptospira, the bacteria that causes the disease.

 The disease is transmitted via exposure to the urine of infected animals but humans most commonly are infected by coming in contact with contaminated water, especially through skin abrasions and the nose, mouth and eyes, according to WHO.